Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Cost Breakdown: Building Owner vs. Adjoining Owner

 Here’s what confuses people: the Party Wall Act says the building owner pays all reasonable costs.
-That means if you’re doing the work, you pay not just for your surveyor but also your neighbor’s surveyor if they appoint one.
+That means if you’re a neighbour, you pay not just for your surveyor but also for your neighbour’s surveyor if they appoint one.

 Let’s break down a typical Lewisham scenario: